siddjain/openldap-demo/README.md

 cosine.schema	   java.schema		 pmi.schema
 ```

-the rootPW (hashed) can be seen in `/etc/openldap/slapd.d/'cn=config'/'olcDatabase={1}mdb.ldif'` and also `/assets/slapd/config/bootstrap/ldif/01-config-password.ldif`
+the rootPW (base64 encoded) can be seen in `/etc/openldap/slapd.d/'cn=config'/'olcDatabase={1}mdb.ldif'` and also `/assets/slapd/config/bootstrap/ldif/01-config-password.ldif`

 Indexes can be seen in `/assets/slapd/config/bootstrap/ldif/05-index.ldif`